Learn how to cook long-grain rice like pasta. It's perfect every time and ready in less than 20 minutes! You'll love this al dente rice!

 - 1 teaspoon salt

-- Add your rice to a medium pot.
+- Add the rice to a medium pot.
 Add hot water to your pot, until the water is two inches higher than the grains.

 - When the water is boiling, remove the lid and lower the heat until the pot is simmering.
 Simmer the rice, stirring occasionally, until it's al dente (firm but easy to chew).
 Mine takes 8 minutes.
 Taste it to see if it's done to your liking.
 There will be excess water in your pot.